-Check that the fuses are complete
+Check that the fuse is complete

-If the Electronic control/ignition p.c.b. does not supply any device (pump, fan, etc.) check that the fuses 11 (Fig. 29) are complete.
+If the Electronic control p.c.b. does not supply any device (pump, fan, etc.) check that the fuse 12 (Fig. 29) is complete.

-If a fuse has blown replace it with one that has the same characteristics after having identified the reason for failure.
+If the fuse has blown replace it with one that has the same characteristics after having identified the reason for failure.